lsms-worldbank/labeller/src/mdhlp/lbl_use_meta.md

 return list
 ```

-## Example 3: Set the variable label in batch
+## Example 3: Set the variable label of multiple variables at once with a template
 This example use the example data set up above.
 It takes the meta data value in `region` for each variable, and applies it to the template `Region: {META}`.
 And then it stores the respective result for each variable in its variable label.

 ```